AthletiFi/card-factory/docs/front-card-generation.md

    - Choose "Load Actions".
    - Navigate to the `assets/actions/illustrator/front-step7_back-step7/` directory and select `AddTrimMarksToPrintCards.aia`.
 4. Modify the action to re-record the "Save" and "Close" steps
-   > [!NOTE]
-   > We must re-record these steps because when an action is played back, it uses the directory path from when the action was initially recorded.
-By re-recording this step, you ensure that the files will be saved in the correct location during batch processing.
    - Expand the "AddTrimMarksToPrintCards" action set in the Actions panel.
    - Select the "AddTrimMarksToPrintCards" action.
    - Delete the last two steps: "Save" and "Close" (select each step and click the trash icon at the bottom of the Actions panel).